 This 2,500 acre farm is the largest organic farm in Georgia and the only farm in the United States that has both a beef and chicken abattoir on the property.
 Will’s farming methods are based on pasture rotation modeled after the natural animal migration patterns in the Serengeti Plains of Africa.
 At White Oak Pastures the cows graze the grass, the sheep eat the weeds, and the chickens peck at the grubs and insects.
 All the species naturally fertilize the land and participate in a sustainable and symbiotic ecological cycle.

-￼As Will explained to us, he strives to work with nature, rather than working against nature and trying to outwit nature.
+￼As Will explained to us, he strives to work with nature, rather than against.
 He says, “Nature produces no waste,” quoting George Washington Carver.
 On White Oak Pastures all of the fertilizers for the organic crops are made right on the farm from the natural byproducts of raising and slaughtering animals.

 It’s no wonder that White Oak Pastures received the Governor’s Environmental Stewardship Award for Agriculture from the State of Georgia in 2011.
 Given all of Will’s efforts toward sustainability, in addition to recycling each plant and animal byproduct on the farm, White Oak Pastures has its own water treatment plant that reuses the wash down water from the abattoirs to irrigate the crops.
 A 50,000 watt solar voltaic array is used to heat the water in the abattoirs and provides some of the electricity to power the processing plant.

-As Will drove us around his lush, green pastures in his Jeep, he told us passionately that he’s “a land steward and a herdsman.”
+As Will drove us around his lush, green pastures in his Jeep, he told us that he’s “a land steward and a herdsman.”
 We saw how respectful he is when it comes to the animals.
-At one point in our day he carefully picked up a laying hen and handed it to Audrey, who was excited and tentative at the same time.

 Will shared with us that when he first started to sell his meat from his farm directly to customers, he’d be asked how he can raise a calf or a lamb or a chick, from the day it’s born or hatched, feed it, care for it, nurture it all its life, and then kill it and skin it and gut ￼it and eat it.
 His answer always was, “It doesn’t bother me a bit.
 This is the way things are.
 This is what happens.”